50 Interesting & Fun Facts About Indiana State to Know

 In the early 1900s, Alice Mabel Gray lived in a shack along the dunes of Lake Michigan.
 She preferred a solitary lifestyle and would forage and fish.
 Locals would often spot her swimming nude and considered her uncommon at the time.
 Rumors swirled, and she became known as "Diana of the Dunes."

-After her death in the 1920s, fishermen reported seeing a ghostly figure of a nude woman swimming.
+After she died in the 1920s, fishermen reported seeing a ghostly figure of a nude woman swimming.
 Reports of these alleged ghost sightings have continued until this day.
 Locals believe the ghost of Gray roams the lakeshore.

 Many guests at Whispers Estate have reported seeing figures and hearing voices around the house.
-Photographic and video evidence has been offered by the estate to corroborate these reports.
+The estate has offered photographic and video evidence to corroborate these reports.

 There are creepy catacombs beneath the Indianapolis City Market